Architjain128/A-HELL/README.md

     + nightswatch.h
     + redi.h
     + piponly.h
+    + pipe.h
+    + ppp.h
+    + setenv.h
+    + unsetenv.h
+    + jobs.h
+    + kjob.h
+    + fg.h
+    + bg.h
+    + overkill.h
-    + added.h
+    + boom.h

 + makefile

 + README.md  : itself

-* Except all are useless in hell
+* All other files are useless in hell

 ## ASSUMPTIONS
 + Outputs of all internal processes can redirected to a file but inputs cannot
 + In piping, pipine+redirection and chaining we use don't use internal commands
++ exit status is set neutral for chainned commands and exit staus `SUCESS` for complete execution or WARNING in a command else if any ytype of error detected it will be set as `FAILURE`
-+ WARNING status in yellow colour if cmd has extra arguments, then the ouput will be for minimal( default with no flags ) cmd
++ `WARNING` status in yellow colour if cmd has extra arguments, then the ouput will be for minimal( default with no flags ) cmd
-+ ERROR status in red colour if cmd is facing error with corresponding error
++ `ERROR` status in red colour if cmd is facing error with corresponding error
 + added colours in prompt to deffrentiate it by other
 + added extra msg at starting and exit position

 ## POSSIBLE ERRORS
-+ printing of prompt twice when q+enter is pressed in nightswatch (one for q+enter and other for next command ig!code)
++ printing of prompt twice when `q+enter` is pressed in nightswatch (one for q+enter and other for next command ig!code)
++ `CTRL+D` needs to be pressed multiple times to exit the shell